Obama faces up to policy limits on U.S. urban ills

 “Public opinion influences leadership and I think public opinion is turning in the direction of criminal justice reform,” he said.

-Charles Grassley, the Republican senator from Iowa who chairs the Senate Judiciary Committee, this week signaled a willingness to consider such a reform bill.
+Charles Grassley, the Republican senator from Iowa who chairs the Senate Judiciary Committee, this week signalled a willingness to consider such a reform bill.

 But Representative Kevin McCarthy of California, the Republican majority leader in the House, said his party would not consider any new legislation until the situation in Baltimore had calmed down.